hypothesis/publisher-account-test-site/README.md

 ### Create auth clients, groups and users in h

-You need to create a couple of things in the Hypothesis service:
+You need to create a few things in the Hypothesis service:

 1. A set of credentials (a "client credentials" OAuth client) for managing users and groups associated with your domain.